A 2026 Guide to Assisted Living Facilities – How to Find the Right Community for You

 • Can you drink alcohol in assisted living?

-Drinking alcohol in assisted living varies widely by community.
+Whether alcohol is prohibited in assisted living varies widely by community.
 Some assisted living communities have a bar and may even hold a weekly happy hour for residents.
 Conversely, some communities don’t serve alcohol in public living spaces and only allow residents to consume it in the privacy of their rooms.
-If you enjoy a glass of wine or cocktail, ask about the facility’s policy when you take a tour!
+If you enjoy a glass of wine or a cocktail, ask about the facility’s policy when you take a tour!

 • Does assisted living include meals?

 Typically, meals, drinks, and snacks are included in your monthly bill.
-What entails will vary by facility, but assisted living usually provides three meals per day during specified times.
-There should also be a dining room offering food throughout the day.
-Some facilities have restaurants so residents can pop in with friends for a meal at their convenience.
-Assisted living communities typically accommodate various dietary requirements, but ensure the facility can meet your nutritional needs when touring!
-If you still enjoy cooking, you’ll want to look for facilities that have a full kitchen or kitchenette in your residence.
+Specifics vary by facility, but assisted living usually provides three meals per day during specified times.
+There should also be a dining room or cafe offering food throughout the day.
+Some facilities have specialty restaurants.
+Residents can pop in with friends for a meal at their convenience.
+Assisted living communities typically accommodate various dietary requirements, can meet your nutritional needs.
+If you still handle your own cooking, prioritize viewing units with full kitchenettes during your tour, as some modern units rely more heavily on the communal dining plan.

 Do you want to compare assisted living with other types of senior living?
-Visit our housing comparison guide to see which housing situation best meets your needs.
+Visit our housing comparison guide to discover which housing situation best meets your needs.

 Written By: